Squash Vine Borer

 The adults are attracted by yellow.
 I expect this is because squash blossoms are yellow.
 Apparently they can be trapped by placing yellow bowls with water.

-I don't have a yellow bowl but I found a yellow flower pot so I placed it in a plastic bowl and filled with water for about an inch.
+I don't have a yellow bowl but I found a yellow flower pot so I placed it in a plastic bowl and filled with about an inch of water.
 Let's see if this attracts anything.
 I will try this and report back.

-NOTE: After almost 3 weeks of yellow trapping has not produced a single insect.
+NOTE: After almost 3 weeks of yellow trapping, not a single insect in the bowl.
 Either it does not work very well OR I don't have many borers around.

 There are also commercial yellow sticky traps.
 These attract a number of different pests.